sjmayotte/route53-dynamic-dns/README.md

 * `UPDATE_FREQUENCY` - Frequency in Milliseconds of check to update Public IP; ex: 60000, which is every minute

 ## License
 Route53 Dynamic DNS is licensed under the MIT License (https://opensource.org/licenses/MIT).
-Copy of MIT License is included in this repository.
+A copy of MIT License is included in this repository.